jiao358/scsai/README.md

 /encrypt/{str}.do    GET   system will encrypt the str code and return to brower

 /hello.do     GET   will query count of booktypes table and return to brower

+/current.do  GET  will to verify @Controller is prototype